ENIGMA-git/ENIGMA-FreeSurfer-protocol/subcortical/README.md

 First, create subcortical QC PNGs:

 **SCRIPT: `02_make_subcortical_FreeSurfer_QC_png_slices.sh`**
-* _NB: can also be adjusted to submit in parallel jobs_
+* _NB: This script can also be adjusted to submit in parallel jobs_

 Edit the following in your script:
 *	_line 5:_ replace `subject1 subject2 subject3` with your subject list.